vttresearch/siteopt_app/README.md

 5. Update the new tags into `docker-compose.yml` and let users know that a new version is available.

-## Setting up the development environment [For local use without Docker]
+## Setting up the development environment without Docker
 ### Pull Git submodules

-Siteopt_data and siteopt_toolbox repositories are under siteopt-web-interface as git submodules.
+siteopt_data and siteopt_toolbox repositories are under siteopt-opt as git submodules.
 After cloning the repository, pull the submodules:

 ```commandline
 git submodule update --init --recursive